 Problem: Virtually all individuals experience occasional episodes of acute pain.
 In some instances, acute pain gives rise to a chronic pain state, accompanied by maladaptive changes throughout the nervous system.
 It is not known why certain patients develop chronic pain.

-Approach: Develop new tools and biomarkers to detect changes in the brain associated with the transition from acute to chronic pain, leveraging innovative new imaging and -omics neurotechnologies, to detect altered brain circuits and/or genes and develop tailored interventions to control pain and restore function:
+Approach: Develop new tools and biomarkers to detect changes in the brain associated with the transition from acute to chronic pain to detect altered brain circuits and/or genes and develop tailored interventions to control pain and restore function:

-- Identify biomarkers that can predict those individuals who are more likely to transition from acute to chronic pain.
+- Launch a longitudinal study to follow patients 1) after acute onset of musculoskeletal pain and 2) after surgery to identify biomarkers that can predict those individuals who are more likely to transition from acute to chronic pain.

 New Treatments for Pain